Hyaenodon: Extinction

 From the middle to late Eocene, hyaenodonts experienced a decline in diversity with only one genus, consisting of a few species by the end of the Eocene in North America.
-With H. brevirostrus being the last species in North America, which disappeared in the late Oligocene.
-In Europe, the last species to go extinct, H. exiguus and H. leptorhynchus, were last known in MP30 of the late Oligocene.The youngest species, H. weilini, persisted into the early Miocene in China, going extinct 17 Ma.
+With H. brevirostrus being the last species in North America, which disappeared in the 28 Ma.
+In Europe, the last species to go extinct, H. exiguus and H. leptorhynchus, were last known in MP30 of the late Oligocene.
+One of the youngest species, H. weilini, lived during the Early Miocene of China, going extinct 17 Ma.
+The youngest known Hyaenodon was cf. H. pervagus from the Chinji Formation of Pakistan.
+With remains of the species ranging from the late Middle Miocene to earliest Late Miocene, from 13.1-11.4 Ma.

-The cause of their extinction has been debated by experts, with many suggesting that their extinction was due to competition with carnivorans, such as amphicyonids, hesperocyonines, hemicyonines, and hyenas.
+The cause of their extinction has been debated by experts.
+Some experts argued due to the anatomy of the neocortex, Hyaenodon lacked the mental capacity to adjust to the changing environment and prey evolving larger brains.
+However, this has been contested as the degree of folding doesn't automatically apply to intelligence.
+However, many argued that their extinction was due to competition with carnivorans, such as amphicyonids, hesperocyonines, hemicyonines, and hyenas.
 Lang and colleagues theorize that the success of carnivorans compared to hyaenodonts was likely due to the retention of a basal morphotype throughout their evolutionary history.
 They also suggested that carnivorans possibly played a role in the extinction of hyaenodonts, probably due to the adaptive potential of their carnassials.

-Serio and colleagues found that North American “creodonts” had a significant degree of morphological differentiation until the middle Eocene, with disparity among carnivorans increasing around the same time.
-The authors argue that carnivoran disparity negatively impacted the disparity of creodonts, suggesting carnivorans may have competitively replaced hyaenodonts.
+Friscia and Valkenburgh argued that while "creodonts" didn't limit the evolution of carnivorans in North America, carnivorans may have limited the ecological evolution of creodonts, with the large hypercarnivorous ecomorphs being the "last stand" of the order.
+Serio and colleagues found that North American creodonts had a significant degree of morphological differentiation until the middle Eocene, with disparity among carnivorans increasing around the same time.
+The authors also argue that carnivoran disparity may have negatively impacted the disparity of creodonts, supporting the hypothesis that carnivorans competitively replaced the hyaenodonts.